 The Highlight and famous part of Grafilo career was his surprise win over the highly favored Renato Unso in the 1981 SEA Games in Manila.
 Having only qualified 5th from the Heats in 54.11 behind Unso 53.32, Chong-jong (MAS) 53.68, Kettishak (THA) 53.87, and Hlaing (BUR) 54.10.
 It was expected that Grafilo having run a PB may not even figure in the medals.
 Consequently, he drew the very difficult lane 8 in the finals.

 In what can only be seen as one of the great shocks in SEA Games History Grafilo took nearly two seconds off his PB to run 52.19.
-Which until this very day still stands as the Philippine Junior Record some 35 years later.
+Until this very day still stands as the Philippine Junior Record some 35 years later.
 Unso faded to fourth with 53.46, he would get his turn two years later.

 Jaime Grafilo is one of the rare hurdlers who leads with his left.
 This makes it tough when he is on the inner lane.
 In the race of his life, Grafilo was on the outside lane in the 400m hurdles final in the 1981 SEA Games.
 Jose Ravello, then technical director, muttered to me:”Did you see that?”
-Grafilo held in gold medal in disbelief in the Gintong Alay coaster to the UL quarters.
+Grafilo held in a gold medal in disbelief in the Gintong Alay coaster to the UL quarters.
 From Ignacio Dee.

-In the interim between SEA Games Grafilo made it to the Final of the Asian Games a feat that would not be repeated by a Filipino male Hurder until 2014 by Eric Shauwn Cray.
+In the interim between SEA Games, Grafilo made it to the Final of the Asian Games a feat that would not be repeated by a Filipino male Hurder until 2014 by Eric Shauwn Cray.